tc39/proposal-async-context/README.md

 `Variable`s and returns a wrapped function.
 When invoked, this wrapped function restores the state of all `Variable`s and executes the inner function.

-You can think of this as a more convenient version of `Snapshot`, where only a single function needs to be wrapped.
-It also serves as a convenient way for consumers of libraries that don't support `AsyncContext` to ensure that function is executed in the correct execution context.

 ```typescript
 const asyncVar = new AsyncContext.Variable();